-YANGAROO Inc. (the "Company") is a technology company that is targeted to become the leading enabler of user-friendly and secure business to business distribution of media via the internet.
+YANGAROO Inc. (the "Company") is a technology company that is targeted to become the leading enabler of user-friendly and secure business to business distribution of media via the Internet.
 The Company was incorporated on July 28, 1999 under the laws of Ontario as Musicrypt.com Inc. and changed to its present name on July 17, 2007.

 The Company will have to raise additional capital to fund operations until such point that revenues from their technology are able to fund operations.
 If the Company is not able to raise sufficient capital then there is the risk that the Company will not be able to realize the value of its assets and discharge its liabilities.
 These financial statements do not give effect to adjustments that would be necessary to the carrying values and classification of assets and liabilities should the going concern assumption not be appropriate.
-To date the Company has been successful raising capital and during the three months ended March 31, 2010, the Company raised gross proceeds of \$663,000 (Note 3) and subsequent to the period end raised an additional \$155,000 by way of convertible debentures.
-These financings are expected to fund the Company until the end of the second quarter.
+To date the Company has been successful raising capital and during the six months ended June 30, 2010, the Company raised gross proceeds of \$818,000 (see Note 3) by way of convertible debentures.
+In addition, the Company has received subscriptions for \$2,126,500 by way of private placement which is expected to close subsequent to the period end (see Note 10).
+These financings are expected to fund the Company through the end of the fiscal year.